Glimmers of a post-geometric perspective: Main ideas and plan of the paper

 \section{Main ideas and plan of the paper}

 One notorious difficulty in quantum gravity is that of defining gauge invariant quantities.
 In practice, as we aim to define a distance operator, we should first understand \emph{between what and what} we want to measure distances.
-The problem can be posed on firmer grounds by introducing a set of dynamical objects that can serve as a reference frame (see e.g.~\cite{Rovelli:1990ph,Brown:1994py}).
+The problem can be posed on firmer grounds by introducing a set of dynamical objects that can serve as a reference frame.
 A very natural type of reference is a certain number of observers/test-particles following their worldlines.
-In the next sections of the paper we will opt for an improved and mathematically smoother version of this, namely a continuum ``fluid of observers" (Sec.~\ref{sec_fluid}).
-Here however we stick with the more intuitive test-particles picture and convey the main ideas in this simplified language.
+In the next sections of the paper we will opt for an improved and mathematically smoother version of this, namely a continuum ``fluid of observers".
+Here however we convey the main ideas with the more intuitive test-particles picture.